ArnavMotwani/CircularProgressSwiftUI/README.md

 ## Usage:

-Import the package in the file you would like to use it: `import CircularProgress`
+Import the package into the file with  `import CircularProgress`

 ### Example: